AndrewJBateman/angular-rxjs-arcgis/README.md

 # :zap: Angular RxJS ArcGIS

-* Angular app using RxJS operators and the ArcGIS API mapping solution from [Esri](https://www.esri.com/en-us/home) with [esri-loader](https://github.com/Esri/esri-loader)
+* Angular app using RxJS operators and the ArcGIS API mapping solution from [Esri](https://www.esri.com/en-us/home) with [esri-loader](https://github.com/Esri/esri-loader).
+* Code by Andy Gupp at esri - see [:clap: Inspiration](#clap-inspiration) below - updated to the latest Angular version

 *** Note: to open web links in a new window use: _ctrl+click on link_**